 Lockout Override.
-A special all-call interrogation can be used that Instructs the Mode S transponder to ignore any previous lockout instructions.
-The resulting all-call gable is handled by the stochastic acquisition mode.
+A special all-call interrogation can be used that instructs the Mode S transponder to ignore any previous lockout instructions.
+The resulting all-call garble is handled by the stochastic acquisition mode.
 While offering reduced performance compared to the other alternatives, the approach provides a means for sensors with overlapping coverage to operate with no site-to-site coordination.
-Hence it may be useful for operation across national boundaries or for mobile interrogators.
+Hence it may be useful for operation across national boundaries.